Insider Guide: Best of Singapore

 Jumbo Seafood Restaurant

-Then they’ll ask if you’ve tried chili crab.
+Then they’ll ask if you’ve tried chili crab, the island’s unofficial national dish.

 One of the top places to order this best of Singapore dish is Jumbo Seafood Restaurant.
 As the name suggests, the menu includes plenty of other seafood dishes.